 The aim of the Audio Book collection is to provide clients of all ages access to a wide range of books in a spoken word format.
-Criteria for selection should be similar to fiction and non-fiction, taking into account the needs and interests of patrons of this collection, as well as the following criteria
+Criteria for selection should be similar to fiction and nonfiction, taking into account the needs and interests of patrons of this collection, as well as the following criteria.

-- Unabridged versions where possible.
+- unabridged versions where possible.

-- Quality and clarity of reader's voice.
+- quality and clarity of reader's voice.

-- Physical quality of CD cases.
+- physical quality of CD cases.

-- Availability of replacement CDs.
+- · availability of replacement CDs.

-• Downloadable file sources to be included in this format.
+- downloadable file sources to be included in this format.

-It will be necessary to monitor trends in technology to ensure that the Library's talking book collection is providing clients with new and alternative formats as they are developed, such as the mp3 and eAudio formats.
+It will be necessary to monitor trends in technology to ensure that the Library's audio book collection is providing clients with new and alternative formats as they are developed. for physical Audiobooks only MP3 format will be purchased.

-4.19 DVD's
+4.19 DVD Collection

 The Library's aim is to develop a DVD collection that enhances the fiction and non-fiction collections.
-It will support and stimulate the information, educational, recreational and cultural needs of all members of the community.
-The selection of audio visual material is aimed at providing viewing, listening and instructional materials to complement and/or supplement the print collections.
+It will support and stimulate the information, educational, recreational, and cultural needs of all members of the community.
+The selection of audio-visual material is aimed at providing viewing, listening and instructional materials to complement and/or supplement the print collections.

-- Documentaries - Do-it-yourself and instructional presentations - Performance of dramas or screenplays with particular emphasis on Australian works - Popular series, classic films, drama, comedy, award winning films and films with an Australian interest - R 18+ rated DVD titles will be added to the collection on a case by case basis.
-Consideration will be given to critically acclaimed or award winning films and TV series
+- documentaries - · do-it-yourself and instructional presentations - · performance of dramas or screenplays with particular emphasis on Australian works - · popular series, classic films, drama, comedy, award winning films and films with an Australian interest - R 18+ rated DVD titles will be added to the collection on a case-by-case basis.
+Consideration will be given to critically acclaimed or award-winning films and TV series.